-- SPEND – ‘Points and Cash’ redemptions are often available at 5,000, 10,000 or 15,000 points although the saving offered over the cash rate is often not huge
+- SPEND – ‘Points and Cash’ redemptions are often available from 5,000 points although the saving offered over the cash rate is often not huge

 - SPEND – Radisson Rewards has a number of charity partners on their website who accept donations of points.
-The minimum donation is only 1,000 points.
+The minimum donation is 3,000 points.